-She is the crossfitting babe and new mumma taking the world by storm, inspiring women everywhere with her positive approach to body image and self-love!
-With her adorable daughter Lexi and spunky husband Clay, Revie Jane journey is truly inspiring and she’s definitely at the top of my ‘must-follow’ list on Instagram!
+She is the crossfitting babe and new mumma taking the world by storm.
+Inspiring women everywhere with her positive approach to body image and self-love!
+With her adorable daughter Lexi and spunky husband Clay, Revie Jane ‘s journey is truly inspiring.
+She’s definitely at the top of my ‘must-follow’ list on Instagram!

 She has also been kind enough to take a bit of time from her hectic schedule, between training her babes, TV appearances and nappy changes, to chat to us all things business, body and baby!

 So prior to motherhood, you successfully launched your own little fitness empire in ‘Cross Fit Babes’ on the GC, as well as a few other ventures!
 Could you tell us a little about them and why you started?

 When I started my journey in fitness, I found a deep connection between fitness and self-appreciation.
 I had struggled with depression, anxiety and lack of self-love as a young teen after coming from a broken home.
 I had always loved sports in school but when I was 18, I found fitness.